yvoinov/store-id-helper/README.md

 Note: To run in 1-thread mode (for debug purposes or support legacy non-concurrent mode) just specify 0 or 1 thread.

 ** -q<numeric value> - set non-default thread pool queue size.
-Valid range (threads * 64)..262144.
+Valid range 512..8192.

 Note: Queue size should be power of 2.
 If not - will round to nearest power of 2.
-Values less (threads * 64) will always set to (threads * 64).
+Values less 512 will always set to 512.

 ** -a - turns on affinity.

 Note: By default, helper builds with threads affinity support (on supported platforms, now Solaris/Linux).
-On unsupported platforms this control unavailable and not shown.
+On unsupported platforms
+      this control unavailable and not shown.

 Note: Affinity turned off by default.
 See "Affinity" below.